sunnybiju2005/hesed-master/FIREBASE_SETUP.md

 - Check that `firebase-config.js` is loaded after Firebase SDK

 ### Images not uploading
-- Check Firebase Storage rules
+- Check Cloudinary configuration in `js/cloudinary-config.js`
+- Verify your Cloudinary upload preset is set to "Unsigned"
 - Check browser console for errors
-- Verify Firebase Storage is enabled in your project
+- See `CLOUDINARY_SETUP.md` for troubleshooting

 ### Data not saving
 - Check Firestore rules